Trump honors the bravery of shooting survivors at Las Vegas hospital

 "I have to tell you: it makes you very proud to be an American when you look at the job that they’ve done," he said.

-When asked his message for those impacted by the shooting, Trump said, "We're with you 100 percent," adding that he had invited some victims to the White House.
+When asked at University Medical Center his message for those impacted by the shooting, Trump said, "We're with you 100 percent," adding that he had invited some victims to the White House.

 "And believe me, I'll be there for them," he promised.